 This very pretty weatherboarded pub is more of an informal restaurant, with an emphasis on local food.
 The interior is partly inspired by the rustic shepherd’s huts that pepper Romney Marsh (hence the corrugated-steel walls) and partly by the area’s maritime history (lobster pots turned into pendant lights).

 The atmosphere is warm and the menu is extensive, from local fish and meat to ‘bonfire’ pizzas and imaginative dishes for vegetarians.
 Drinks include wine and beer from nearby Chapel Down and Gusbourne.
 The attractive raised terrace at the side is a good spot for an outdoor drink in a town that’s a little starved of beer gardens.

 An alehouse since medieval times, the Mermaid’s cellars date from the 12th century, although what you see now is a mere 700 years old or so, with thick beams, elegant panelling and crooked floors.

 Now a popular hotel – famously reputed to be haunted by the smugglers that used to hang out here in the 18th century – it also has an extraordinary lounge bar, dominated by an enormous inglenook ‘giant’s fireplace’, so big that it even accommodates a priest’s hole in the chimney breast.

 The uniformed bar staff serve local ale and cider and there’s a good wine list.
 It’s a particularly welcome spot on a cold night, or after a big walk.

-Refresh and refuel with a stop-off at one of the Rye’s cafes and tea shops.
+Refresh and refuel with a stop-off at one of Rye’s cafes and tea shops with aluminium bifold doors.